South Australia's algal bloom - all your questions answered

 Since March 2025, an algal bloom has been persisting in our waters.
 Here's everything you need to know to stay informed and enjoy the beach this summer.

 Should you visit the beach this summer, and what safeguards are in place?
-How will coastal businesses and communities impacted be supported?
+How are impacted coastal businesses and communities being supported?
 And what is being done to monitor and protect our marine environment?
 Read the FAQs below to learn more.

 First things first: what actually is an algal bloom?